z-dev/web-training/courses/core/12-http-apis.md

 * Using various programming languages
   * Different programming languages have different strengths / weaknesses (3).
 You might wish to use a different language for a particular part of your app.
 You could split your http api over 3 languages.

 When talking about HTTP APIs another word that's bounded around alot is REST.
-It's basically a convention on how to structure which HTTP verbs you use depending on what you're doing.
+It's basically a convention on how to structure which HTTP verbs (GET, POST, PUT etc.) you use depending on what you're doing.
 It's probably a good idea to roughly follow rest.
 But realistically HTTP APIs are just a way of remote calling a function.
 It's a good idea that those APIS 'don't have state' and are predictable.
-It would be bad if you called a GET HTTP API once, and this affected your second call.
+It would be bad if you called a GET HTTP API once, and this affected the response of the second call.

-Why HTTP APIs though?
+###Why HTTP APIs though?

 This has really kicked off in the last 5 years.
 The primary reason is that the web sandbox only allows you to call out to things using the HTTP protocol.
 Alot of technologies in the last 10 years became popular and then became standard because websites are very popular (obviously).
 And the restrictions of the web haven't really changed, so in the end people found ways to make these things good.
 E.g. Javascript (which was truly awful 10 years ago).
 And HTTP for APIs, which would have made you sound mad 10 years ago.
 Once the tools / online resources became available people then started using them where they didn't even need to (desktop apps / mobile apps).

 # Learning materials